 Thinkific: The Main Features in a Nutshell

-- Simple to use content creator
+- Simple to use online course creator

 - Create polls, quizzes, text and videos